shervinchen/AngularJS-Blog/README.md

 # AngularJS-Blog
-A personal blog demo made by AngularJS
+A personal blog made by AngularJS